rohankadekodi/cs360v-s23/lab2.md

 ### Mapping in the guest bootloader and kernel

 In user/vmm.c we have provided the structure of the code to set up the guest and bootloader.
-In this lab assignment, you will be implementing the functions `copy_guest_kern_gpa`, which copies the guest kernel code into the guest physical address (gpa).
+In this lab assignment, you will be implementing the functions `copy_guest_kern_gpa`, which copies the guest kernel code into the guest physical address (gpa) space.
 You will also implement the function `map_in_guest` that copies the bootloader into the guest.

 Like any other user application in JOS, the VMM has the ability to open files, read pages, and map pages into other environments via IPC.